methodgames/methodgames.github.io/roleplay.md

 - If you die with any form of transportation in a temporary or permanent PVP zone, it may be taken.
 If you obtain a vehicle in PVP, please remember to remove existing locks, clear auth, and add a new lock.
 - Please create a ticket if your mode of transportation is not recoverable (vehicles that are stuck and cannot be moved by any other player).

-#### Modular Cars, Minicopters, Scrap Transport Helicopters, Player Attack Helicopters, Submarines, Horses, Hot Air Baloons, Rowboats, RHIBs, Snowmobiles, Trains:
+#### Modular Cars, Minicopters, Scrap Transport Helicopters, Player Attack Helicopters, Submarines, Horses, Hot Air Balloons, Rowboats, RHIBs, Snowmobiles, Trains:
 - Locked modular cars can be left unattended, and therefore should not be damaged or have existing locks removed by other players.
 Do not leave your car on a powered car lift as this will not be considered secure.
 - You may not steal or kill horses owned by or led by another player.
 - Trains are considered public and cannot be owned.
 Trains may enter PVP areas so passengers should be aware of their surroundings.
 Trains may only be temporarily claimed when actively utilized.